mkthewlis/Milestone-Project-3/README.md

 - The menu at the top of the page and footer are consistent in design and responsive throughout the website.
 However, the contents of the menu changes depending on if a user is logged in or not.
 - The menu bar for users logged in features a 'Sign Out' button where the 'Sign Up' button usually is.
 When a user in session chooses to sign out, a flash message confirms this action and they are redirected back to the 'Sign In' page.
-- Each page has a footer with an arrow button to smoothly scroll back to the top.
+- Each page features a 'scroll to top' arrow that becomes visible when the user has scrolled down on the page.
-- The footer also features an icon to copy the URL for ease of sharing the app with others, created with clipboard.js (referenced below).
+- The footer features an icon to copy the URL for ease of sharing the app with others, created with clipboard.js (referenced below).
 When a user successfully copies the url, they are notified with 'Copied!' being appended to the text.
 If it fails (for example, without browser support), an alert tells the user the issue and explains how to manually copy the url to share it on.
 - Although each page features different illustrations/ graphics, they are all designed with the same color palette and are from the same illustrator for consistency.
 - All sign in/ sign up buttons are designed consistently in their respective colors across the app.
 - The active page is underlined with a green line to show the user which page their are on.